 Generally, if your provider has the medical information that you request, they must give it to you.
 You have the right to get the information no matter who originally put it in the record.
-In Maryland, when you request your record you must specifically ask for any information that was developed by another provider.
 Your right to amend this information may be limited, though.
-For more information about the right to amend information in your record you can read Section 3 of this guide.
+For more information about to amend information in your record you can read Section 3 of this guide.